Hiwr/hiwr.github.io/content/model/content.md

 h3.
 The head

-The head is composed of 6 parts:
+The head is composed of the following parts:

 <div class="model-brick">